-In January 2010, we established Tokio Marine Business Support with the aim of promoting the employment of persons with intellectual and developmental disabilities, and in March 2010, the company was the first in the non-life insurance industry to be approved as a special subsidiary (326 employees as of June 1, 2018).
+In January 2010, we established Tokio Marine Business Support with the aim of promoting the employment of persons with intellectual and developmental disabilities, and in March 2010, the company was the first in the non-life insurance industry to be approved as a special subsidiary under the Disabled Persons Employment Promotion Law (328 employees as of June 1, 2019).

-A total of 170 employees with disabilities (as of June 1, 2018), mainly persons with intellectual and developmental disabilities who are considered to have fewer employment opportunities among persons with disabilities, are working at the Tokyo head office and at the Nagoya, Osaka and Kyushu branch offices.
+A total of 183 employees with disabilities (as of June 1, 2019), mainly persons with intellectual and developmental disabilities who are considered to have fewer employment opportunities among persons with disabilities, are working at the Tokyo head office and at the Nagoya, Osaka and Kyushu branch offices.
 These employees are supporting Group companies by performing such operations as data input and processing, document enclosure and shipping and printing.
 In the collection and destruction of confidential documents, one of its operations, the company has introduced a wet-type shredder that dissolves paper with water rather than by cutting, and by doing so, is simultaneously assuring information security and protecting the environment.

-Further, employees with disabilities started selling coffee as part of a welfare program to Tokio Marine & Nichido employees in June 2017.
-Challenging something new helps broaden the field of activities for persons with intellectual and developmental disabilities.
+Further, employees with disabilities started selling coffee as part of a welfare program to Tokio Marine & Nichido employees in 2017.
+Marking the second year of activity in 2018, the company has increased the number of cafés to broaden the field of activities for persons with intellectual and developmental disabilities.
+Based on its corporate philosophy to 1) be an organization that provides support instead of being a support recipient, 2) be a company in which employees can have their dreams and take pride in and 3) expand opportunities for taking active roles, the company is focusing on creating an environment in which employees can work enthusiastically with a sense of satisfaction.
+It also intends to become a company in which everyone can grow through work while keeping a sense of gratitude and remaining considerate to others.

-Based on its corporate philosophy to 1) be an organization that provides support instead of being a support recipient, 2) be a company in which employees can have their dreams and take pride in, and 3) expand opportunities for taking active roles, the company is focusing on creating an environment in which employees can work enthusiastically with a sense of satisfaction.
-This is achieved by adopting various initiatives such as assigning work according to the suitability of each and every employee, implementing monthly individual interviews and making visual appeals of points to take note of or work processes using a whiteboard.
+CSR Performance Data (Rate of employment of persons with disabilities) >>

-- > CSR Performance Data (Rate of employment of persons with disabilities) - My Relations with CSR: Aiming to Create Workplaces in Which Everyone Can Work with Enthusiasm - Tokio Marine Business Support (in Japanese) -
+- My Relations with CSR: Aiming to Create Workplaces in Which Everyone Can Work with Enthusiasm - Tokio Marine Business Support (in Japanese)